-You can do a name search here.
-Once you have decided your business name, you are required to officiate it.
+Firstly, you can do a name search.
+Once you have decided on your business name, you are required to officiate it.
 Here are some steps you can follow to formalise your company:

-- Pay a RM30 fee for each name applied
+- Pay an RM30 fee for each name applied

-- Register your business name with SSM to get the approval from the Company Formation in Malaysia
+- Register your business name with SSM to get approval from the Company Formation in Malaysia